Given triangle ABC with sides a, b, and c opposite angles A, B, a... | Study Prep in Pearson+

 Multiple Choice

-Given triangle ABC with sides , , and opposite angles , , and respectively, which of the following correctly expresses the Law of Sines?
+Given triangle ABC with sides , , and opposite angles , , and respectively, which expression represents the approximate length of side using the Law of Sines?

 A